SwiftedMind/Puddles/README.md

 Puddles supports iOS 15+, macOS 12+, watchOS 8+ and tvOS 15+.

+### In Swift Package

-You can install Puddles through the Swift Package Manager.
-Simply add the following line to the dependencies in your `Package.swift` file:
+Add the following line to the dependencies in your `Package.swift` file:

 ```swift
 .package(url: "https://github.com/SwiftedMind/Puddles", branch: "main")
 ```

+### In Xcode project

-Alternatively, if you want to add the package to an Xcode project, go to `File` > `Add Packages...` and enter the URL "https://github.com/SwiftedMind/Puddles" into the search field at the top right.
+Go to `File` > `Add Packages...` and enter the URL "https://github.com/SwiftedMind/Puddles" into the search field at the top right.
 Puddles should appear in the list.
 Select it and click "Add Package" in the bottom right.

 ## Documentation